-A long-term relationship can also help you weather emotional times, like we experienced in 2020.
-A financial advisor who understands your long-term goals can help you focus on the big picture when the here-and-now feels so uncontrollable.
+A long-term relationship can also help you weather emotional times like we experienced in 2020.
+A financial advisor who understands your long-term goals can help you focus on the big picture when the here and now feel so uncontrollable.

 If you’re looking for a financial advisor to work with, we’d love to chat.
-Schedule a no-obligation conversation and take the first step to securing your future.
+Schedule a no-obligation conversation and take the first step to secure your future.

 The information provided here is general in nature and should not be considered investment, tax, or financial advice.
 Investing in securities involves certain risks which can include the loss of principal invested.
 Investors should carefully consider all risks involved before investing.
 You should consult with a licensed professional for advice concerning your specific situation.